-Net sales consist primarily of revenue generated from product sales and related services from our business to consumer direct sales and our business to business (B2B) transactions, across the variety of our product categories.
+Net sales are mainly generated by product sales and services provided directly to end customers (B2C) as well as businesses (B2B), across a large variety of product categories.
 Our product categories include home appliances, consumer electronics, computers, home furnishings, leisure and personal goods.
 We do not include revenue from returned items or cancelled orders.
 Net sales also include revenues generated from commissions from our marketplaces on sales by third-party sellers selling products on our sites and application.
 We launched our first marketplace in France in 2011 and marketplace revenues represent an improving portion of our total net sales.
-Our goal is to expand marketplace business significantly in the coming years, including the expansion of our fulfilment services to marketplace sellers for a fee, as well as other services (marketing, financial and transportation services), which should contribute to our net sales.
-In addition, we generate revenue from shipping, extended warranties, advertising sales, data monetization, ecommerce services provided to third parties through our B2B sites, fees collected from customers using our customer service call centers and commissions from services offered to our customers through multiple partnerships (energy, mobile, travel, ticketing, etc.).
+Our goal is to expand marketplace business significantly in the coming years, including the expansion of our fulfillment services to marketplace sellers for a fee, as well as other services (marketing, financial and transportation services), which should contribute to our net sales.
+In addition, we generate revenue from shipping, extended warranties, advertising sales, data monetization, e-commerce services provided to third parties, fees collected from customers using our customer service call centers and commissions from services offered to our customers through multiple partnerships (mobile, travel, ticketing, etc.).